Transfer Admission Guidelines

 The University of Wisconsin Oshkosh is ready to help you find your path, grow your world, learn to lead and succeed.

 Our caring faculty and staff are dedicated to providing top-quality academic programs.
-With about 60 majors to choose from, there are options for everyone.
+With more than 60 majors to choose from, there are options for everyone.
 If you think UW Oshkosh might be your campus, come visit us!

 Transfer Credit Policy

 Credit is awarded for college-level course work completed at institutions accredited by a regional accrediting organization recognized by the Council for Higher Education Accreditation, and foreign institutions must be recognized by the Ministry of Education in that country.

 Courses must be similar in nature, level and content to a course in our undergraduate curriculum and applicable to one of our academic programs.
 Continuing education courses, graduate-level courses, and courses that are remedial, technical, vocational or doctrinal in nature are not transferable.
 Courses from non-accredited institutions may be reviewed by the appropriate university departments to determine transferability; contact the Admissions Office for more information.
 Course equivalency information can be found through the Transfer Information System.
 Students can also find current UW Oshkosh articulation agreements.